 We turned left off SG Highway past gleaming glass and steel buildings and entered a neighbourhood that seemed to be stuck in time, wedged somewhere between the past and the future.
 We drove past camel carts ferrying hay, herds of cows and modern houses flanked by under construction office and apartment buildings.
-Gradually signs of city life started to melt away and villages scenes became more evident.
+Gradually signs of city life started to melt away and village scenes became more evident.
 Following signboards we found our way to Sarkhej Roza, a piece of architectural marvel in a corner of Ahmedabad.

-Sarkhej Roza is a large complex comprising a mosque, tombs, palaces and a manmade lake.
+Sarkhej Roza is a large complex comprising a mosque, tombs, palaces and a man-made lake.
 The parking is right outside the entrance to the mosque.
 We had left in a hurry that morning and hadn’t paid any attention or thought to wearing the right attire to enter a place of worship.
 Not everyone in our group was dressed appropriately to enter the mosque so we decided to walk around and explore the rest of the site.
 We walked past food stalls that were still closed, and desolate tombs till we reached the walking path running around the periphery of the lake.
 The view of the large lake, the surrounding boundary wall and the ruins was simply breathtaking.
 Groups of boys were busy playing a game of cricket in the midst of the now empty lake.
 I wondered how marvelous it might have looked had it been full of water.

 Stepping back in time